Japanese

 All students learn Japanese as their second language subject at Coromandel Valley Primary school.

-Reception students have 1 x 45-minute lesson and Year 1 to 6 students have 2 x 45-minute lessons per week.
+Reception students have 1 x 50-minute lesson and Years 1 to 6 students have 2 x 50-minute lessons per week.

 Junior Primary (JP: Reception to Year 2)